krsoninikhil/phil-opp-rust-os/notes.md

 - Macro variable `$crate` expands in a way so macros can be directly used in same or external crate without breaking underlying function usage path.
+- `cfg_attr` can be used to conditionally set the attributes.
+- `Box::new()` allocates heap memory pointer and `Box::leak()` takes
+  it's ref and returns mutable reference.
+- Element type of array needs to derive `Copy` trait if wish to do initialization that copies the single value to all indices.

 ## Implementation